swapnaliJadhav2010/EventManagement/README.md

-# Product of all except the one itslef:
+# Product of all except the one itself:
 <img width="163" alt="product" src="https://github.com/swapnaliJadhav2010/EventManagement/assets/126250475/e81111a7-55a2-4be1-96d3-aa4bcd0a1ad9"><br>
-working :<br>
+In this code time complexity is O(n^2) working :<br>
 first(i) loop will traverse through all the elements of input list:<br>
     second(j) loop will traverse through all the elements of input list:<br>